 Some tennis clubs and players have called for bans on pickleball entirely, as their courts were being overrun by eager pickleheads desperate for a game.
 But luckily, for the most part, pickleball and other racket sports are thriving alongside one another.

-Pickleball vs Tennis Equipment
+Pickleball vs tennis equipment

 The gear needed to play pickleball is very different from tennis.
-Tennis racquets, with their strings, are designed to work like springs.
+Tennis rackets, with their strings, are designed to work like springs.
 The soft, flexible tennis ball sinks into the strings and is propelled forward.
 Pickleball paddles are a solid surface, and the hard, hollow plastic ball bounces off that surface with a clean, uncushioned 'dink'.

 When it comes to what to wear on the court, pickleball clothes and tennis attire are very similar.
 The shoes, shirts, and skirts are identical, but pickleball gloves are more like racquetball or golf gloves.